authzforce/core-pdp-api/README.md

 ## Support

-If you are experiencing any problem with this project, you may report it on the github Issues.
+If you are experiencing any problem with this project, you may report it on the GitHub Issues.
 Please include as much information as possible; the more we know, the better the chance of a quicker resolution:

 * Software version